-- MNT is initiated from a referral from a primary care physician, PA or APRN provider that can refer and includes information on labs, medications and other diagnoses.
+- A. MNT is initiated from a referral from a PCP primary care physician, PA or APRN and includes information on labs, medications and other diagnoses.
 MNT includes: - 1.
 A comprehensive nutritional and lifestyle assessment determining nutritional diagnosis. - 2.
 Planning and implementing a nutritional intervention and counseling using evidence-based nutrition practice guidelines to achieve nutritional goals and desired health outcomes.